jumbojett/docker-elgg-dev/README.md

 * `ELGG_PASSWORD` The password for the admin user
 * `ELGG_PATH` The location Elgg is installed (Don't change this unless you modify run.sh and the installation)
 * `ELGG_SITE_ACCESS` The default site access
 * `REINSTALL` Should Elgg force a reinstall?
-THIS WILL DELETE engine/settings.php AND .htaccess!
+Defaults to 0.
+Set to 1 to enable.
+ENABLING WILL DELETE engine/settings.php AND .htaccess!

 # Example
 Replace `/path/to/elgg/clone/` with the actual path to you Elgg clone.
 Note that this will overwrite your settings.php and htaccess files!

-`docker run -p 8080:80 -e REINSTALL=1 -e ELGG_PASSWORD='asdfjkl' -v /Users/brett/Devel/elgg/:/app jumbojett/elgg-dev-environment`
+`docker run -p 8080:80 -e REINSTALL=1 -e ELGG_PASSWORD='asdfjkl' -v /path/to/elgg/clone/:/app jumbojett/elgg-dev-environment`